 Blogging will help you attract visitors to your site which you can then convert into leads and customers by implementing an effective inbound methodology.
 Inbound marketing is all about the right content in the right context based on the buyer's journey.
 That being said, I would say go for the blogging when your business is set up completely and is ready to offer services to customers.

 When it comes to blogging and especially for a consumer-focused startup then you need to take care a lot of factors to get the right results.
-Like we at Agicent, write blog posts on mobile application development and marketing for our customers who majorly belong to the startup community.
+Like we write blog posts on mobile application development and marketing for our customers who majorly belong to the startup community.

 First, we get into their shoes and figure out the problems they are facing in their buyer's journey and then write quality articles to help them out.
 We also follow an in-house SEO strategy which helps us to attract more visitors to our site.